NoahDomingues/XML-Extractor/README.md

 ## 📄 XML Extractor

-XML Extractor is a lightweight desktop tool that scans any file for valid `<?xml version="…">` prologs, pulls out each XML fragment, pretty-prints it, and saves it to its own folder.
-Whether you’re reverse-engineering game executables, unpacking proprietary containers, or simply mining text files for embedded XML, this app makes it batch-friendly, safe, and visually clear.
+XML Extractor is a lightweight desktop tool that scans any file for valid raw XML files, extracts it, formats it, and saves it.
+It can be used for various purposes, including game modding - such as for Codemasters' 2009 title, **Operation Flashpoint: Dragon Rising**.

-Built with WPF and styled in a modern dark/red theme, XML Extractor features:
 - Per-file output folders named after your source (dots → underscores)
 - Animated, always-visible progress bar
 - Overwrite prompts in a custom, on-brand dialog